Bayesian regression tree models for causal inference: regularization, confounding, and heterogeneous effects: Regularization for heterogeneous treatment effects: Bayesian causal forests

 where $\hat{\pi}_i$ is an estimate of the propensity score.

 While we will use variants of BART priors for $\mu$ and $\tau$ (see section \ref{sec:bcfprior}), this parameterization has many advantages in general, regardless of the specific priors.
 The most obvious advantage is that the treatment effect is an explicit parameter of the model, $\tau(\x)$, and as a result we can specify an appropriate prior on it directly.
+A similar idea has been proposed previously for non-tree based models in \cite{imai2013estimating}.
 Before turning to the details of our model specification, we first contrast this parameterization with two common alternatives.